 The public registers support the operation of the biodiversity credit market by helping to connect credit buyers and sellers and increase market transparency.

-The BOS public registers are:
+The Biodiversity Offsets Scheme public registers are:

 - Private land conservation agreements register – details of private land conservation agreements with the Biodiversity Conservation Trust.

-BOS credit transfer and retirement
+Biodiversity Offsets Scheme credit transfer and retirement

 Arrangements are in place to ensure a smooth transition to the Biodiversity Conservation Act 2016 and the Biodiversity Offsets Scheme.
-Transitional arrangements provide for the continuation of both credits and credit obligations created under the Threatened Species Conservation Act 1995 (TSC Act).
-There is also provision for the Environment Agency Head to determine the reasonably equivalent biodiversity credits or biodiversity credit obligation under the Biodiversity Conservation Act.
+Transitional arrangements provide for continuing credits and credit obligations created under the Threatened Species Conservation Act 1995 (TSC Act).
+There is also a provision for the Environment Agency Head to determine the reasonably equivalent biodiversity credits or biodiversity credit obligation under the Biodiversity Conservation Act.